quiltdata/quilt-rs/docs/DESIGN.md

 ### II.G.
 Revisions

 A Revision is a specific version of a Package.
 It is identified by a hash of the package contents, and may be tagged with a human-readable name.
-The most recent Revision is called `latest`.
+The tag for most recent Revision is called `latest`.

 Unlike software packages, Quilt packages can be extremely large (thousands of files, terabytes of data).
 Therefore, the Quilt API must make it easy to only